Team-501-The-PowerKnights/Vision2019/README.md

 SSH Security:

 The private and public key pair for deployment are included in this repo for our uses.

-:red_circle:  DO NOT, UNDER ANY CIRCUMSTANCES, USE THIS KEY ON AN INTERNET-CONNECTED SYSTEM.
+:red_circle: DO NOT, UNDER ANY CIRCUMSTANCES, USE THIS KEY ON AN INTERNET-CONNECTED SYSTEM. :red_circle: